 He pulled the declaration from his robe and tossed it on the counter.
 It looked like a fresh bloodstain on the white tile.

 Sara’s eyes widened and she covered her mouth with one hand.
 “Why do you have that?”

 “Of course you haven’t.
 You’re a forty-year-old computer programmer.”

 He grimaced at his wife’s blunt assessment.
 “Maybe it’s a mistake.
 They’re a big government agency.
 They screw up, right?”

 “Yes, a mistake.”
 Sara seized on this scant hope.
 “Has to be.”

 The difference between this story and “Scare Tactics” is mostly tone.
-The writing is fairly similar I think, with direct, even Spartan prose and a lot of dialog, but let’s check the numbers.
+The writing is fairly similar, with direct, even Spartan prose and a lot of dialogue, but let’s check the numbers.

 Yeah, that’s still in what I’d call my sweet spot.
 The reading ease is a tad higher in this passage, but if you run the entire 5,000-word story its right at 84.

 Before I wrap this thing up here are the readability numbers for all the stories in the blog series.

 |2019||A Point of Honor||75.1||4.5|